Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-BasicSetup.md

 ## 8. Identity

 On the *Identity* blade you can specify if you want to assign recommended Azure Policies to govern Domain Controllers deployed to your Platform Subscription.
 If you decide to enable this feature, you can then select which Azure Policies you want to get assigned.
 Please note, those Azure Policies will apply to all Virtual Machines deployed to the Platform Subscription regardless of their role.
-See [Enteprise Scale Azure Policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md) for further details on the recommended set of Azure Policies.
+See [Enterprise Scale Azure Policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md) for further details on the recommended set of Azure Policies.

 ![identityTab](./media/clip_image036c-singlesubscription.png)